 After liposuction, patients experience mild swelling, bruising and discomfort in the treated area.
 Compression garments or elastic bandages are typically worn to help reduce these symptoms as the area heals.
 Patients can return to work and other regular activities as soon as they feel comfortable, which is usually after a few days.
 Exercise and other strenuous activities should be avoided for a few weeks.

 In addition to the usual risks associated with surgery, risks associated with liposuction include the following:

 When large amounts of fat are removed, surgery to remove excess skin may be necessary.

 Results of the liposuction procedure may not be apparent until swelling and bruising subside, which usually takes a week; swelling should completely subside within a few months.
 Incisions are rarely sutured, and scarring is almost nonexistent because the incisions used for the cannula are so small.
 The results of liposuction are long-lasting, unless a substantial amount of weight is gained.

 If you have areas of stubborn fat that just won't seem to go away with regular diet and exercise, and are interested in liposuction Fairfield County plastic surgeons at The Aesthetic Center are ready to answer any questions or address your concerns during a consultation.
 Call (203) 656-9999 to schedule a consultation today!
 We’re happy to discuss your needs and help you decide if liposuction is right for you.
-The Aesthetic Surgery Center proudly serve patients throughout Darien & New Canaan, CT.
+The Aesthetic Center proudly serves patients throughout Darien & New Canaan, CT.